the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 ## When to send Core Communications
 The timeline for planning a communications schedule for your event will vary greatly depending on the size and type of event.

-When planning an event for people with lived experience, please be mindful that you might need to allocate more time to plan for - and to implement - accessibility requirements, and that many people with lived experience might require information with as much notice as possible in order to plan their attendance.
+When planning an event for people with lived experience, please be mindful that you might need to allocate more time to plan for - and to implement - accessibility requirements, and that many people with lived experience might require information with more notice in order to plan their attendance.

 This can support both attendees with a disability who may need to book accessible transport or book support arrangements, but is also good [universal design]((cl-inclusive-events-planning-intro) as it can support people with caregiving responsibilities or people who have busy schedules.